elieldepaula/docker-m2/README.md

-# LAMP stack built with Docker Compose
+# Docker for Magento 2

-This is a basic LAMP stack environment built using Docker Compose.
+This is a basic stack environment built using Docker Compose for Magento 2 applications.
 It consists following:

 * PHP 7.3
 * Apache 2.4